 Now, I'm going to get a little harsh and point out that monthly tuition is no more expensive than buying new clothes every month, or filling up the humungous SUV a few times a week, or taking yearly family vacations in far away places.
 It really is just a matter of priorities.
 Is stuff more important than a child's education?

 I went to Public school and I turned out all right.

 In regard to parents using their own experience in public school to decide their child's next step, I would ask those parents to take a really hard look at that experience.
 Is just 'turning out all right' really what you want for your child?
 Were you ever bored?
 Did the teachers take time to get to know you and your family?
 Were you able to follow an interest as far as you wanted even though it wasn't in the curriculum?
-If you had learning disabilities, were the teachers able to support you?

 My own boys went to public school so I know what I'm talking about.
 The option of authentic Montessori elementary was not available to us.
 One of my children thrived in the public system; one of them did not.
 If I could do the whole thing over again, I would move to a city that had an authentic Montessori program for my children to attend.
 20/20 hindsight.